TywrapStudios/tywragriculture/README.md

 }
 ```
 > [!NOTE]
 > This file can be found at `.../config/tywragriculture.json5`.
+> The Config Handling is done by an API mod made by us called BlossomBridge.
+> Any failure of the system [should be reported over there](https://github.com/Tywrap-Studios/BlossomBridge/issues) and preferably not here.
 ---
 ### Extra info:
 > [!NOTE]